-It’s a little bit heavier than my other alpine packs, but with extra ounces comes better durability.
+It’s a little bit heavier than some of my alpine packs, but with extra ounces comes better durability.
 The SL pack is great for overnight camping, all day cragging, or big alpine days in the mountains.
 Built to take a beating, it offers great breathability due to vertical foam strips in the back panel.
 There is a removable sitting foam mat for extra support.
 Its bells and whistles include: daisy chain, ice tool loops, and reinforced ski straps located on the side.

 The Guide SL retails at $179.00 and for that price, you get a great, versatile pack ready for your next outdoor adventure!